aoconnor11/diy-build/README.md

     node app.js

-    head to http;//localhost:3000 in your browser
+    Open http;//localhost:3000 in your browser